dlong266/todo_tally/README.md

  - Read the JSON response from the URL and calculate the number of completed todo items for each user.
- - Find the user that has completed the most todo items
+ - Find the user that has completed the most todo items.
+I coded for more than one user as there could be a tie on max completed.

 [JSON Response](https://jsonplaceholder.typicode.com/todos)